ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 ServiceStack and AutoQuery can help solve this problem by making it easy to expose data as an API, and by simplifying the use of that data in any application.

-In this post, we'll look at how to use AutoQuery to create a web app from a datase, and to make it a bit of fun, we are going to use a dataset of XKCD comics.
+In this post, we'll look at how to use AutoQuery to create a web app from a dataset, and to make it a bit of fun, we are going to use a dataset of XKCD comics.
 This dataset is from HuggingFace's [datasets](https://huggingface.co/datasets/olivierdehaene/xkcd) repository if you want to repeat the process yourself, but any dataset in formats like CSV, JSON, etc or in an existing SQL database like SQLite will work with the same approach.